 STOOR, RATHAUSGASSE 53

-At eniline, man is in the best hands.
-Especially if the suit that you bought off the rack pinches or is too short or too long: coats, shirts, pants and suits are made to measure in order to give gentlemen the perfect look for a gala evening, wedding or business occasion.
-Selected men’s fashion is also available off the rack.
-If you get thirsty while trying on garments or taking measurements, you can sit down for a drink at the bar conveniently located in the front part of the store. eniline is a family business: the store is run by the Schlapbach brothers.
+Does your off-the-rack suit pinch or is it too short or too long? eniline will take care of you.
+They make coats, shirts, trousers and suits to measure to give you the perfect appearance for gala evenings, weddings or business events.
+But of course, selected clothing items are also available off the rack.
+If you get thirsty while trying on clothes or having your measures taken, you can make your way to the bar at the front of the shop.
+By the way: eniline is a family business, run by the Schlapbach brothers.

 ENILINE, JUNKERNGASSE 58